Meet the Cat: A Quick Introduction to Purr Data

 Subpatch and Abstraction Features

-A recent addition are the extended subpatch and abstraction creation and saving facilities, which were contributed by Guillem Bartrina during the Google Summer of Code 2020:
+A recent addition are the extended subpatch and abstraction creation and saving facilities, which were contributed by Guillem Bartrina during the Google Summer of Code (GSoC) 2020:

 Auto-Completion